 5) Digital public relations

 Build domain authority with the help of your company’s SEO specialist to get greater control over what potential clients find when they search for you.
 One negative story or comment can be immortalized on a Search Engine Results Page (SERP) or a social media timeline without your action, becoming a significant part of your brand’s history.
 Paid placements are another way to boost your SEO.
 However, use caution when employing these techniques.
 If you’re in the middle of a catastrophe, it is preferable for someone looking for you to receive a measured reaction from a spokesperson.
-This is better than making a botched attempt to cover it up, like an advert that’s obviously been created for window-dressing purposes.
+This is better than making a botched attempt to cover it up, like an advert created for window-dressing purposes.

 There are plenty of effective digital strategies that you can use to improve your online reputation.
 Ensure that your product and brand messaging are consistent across all channels.
-Work with your marketing staff to ensure that your social proof (such as product or service reviews) is always positive.
+Work with your marketing staff to ensure your social proof (such as product or service reviews) is always positive.
 If they aren’t, talk to your customers to figure out why.
-People are significantly more likely to trust the opinions of similar people than they are to trust the thoughts of a faceless corporation.
+People are significantly more likely to trust the opinions of others than they are to trust the thoughts of a faceless corporation.

 You can use your online newsroom to build a positive and engaging narrative for your media coverage while enhancing your inbound PR, an important aspect of reputation management.